hypothesis/h/README.rst

 The third argument is the base URL for the application.
 An optional, fourth argument may be passed to override the URL prefix used for static assets.

+At this point, a working extension should exist in ./build/chrome but with the development configuration the static assets are still loaded from the server.
+Start the application and ensure that the assets are built by visiting the /app route or by running ``./bin/hypothesis assets``.

 Deployment
 ----------